 - “you can’t do that,” said one person;

 - “you can’t live in our development,” said the associations where different family members live;

 - “why?” ask others, not understanding the freedom I feel.

 The judgment of others no longer bothers me; however, judgment coming from those who knew me before my change denigrates my evolutionary journey and sometimes leads me to question myself.
 They love me and want the best for me, so they demonize and blame others for my transformation.
-This angers me most.
+This upsets me most.

 This is my journey, my decisions, my failures, and my successes.
 The inability of others to accept how strong I have become only betrays their own lack of understanding.

-The truth is, I left my old existence because my soul felt trapped.
+The truth is, I left my old existence because my soul was trapped.
 I started my road trip because something inside of me pulled me to what my soul sought.
 Three years later, I am no longer spiritually lost.